 Campus plans are required by the DC Zoning Regulations for universities located in residentially-zoned areas, and address the parameters for a university’s planned growth in areas including enrollment, facilities development, on-campus housing, off-campus/neighborhood quality of life issues, and transportation and parking.
 The fundamental components of the 2021 Campus Plan have been envisioned and developed in partnership with university and community stakeholders, to ensure that the campus will adapt to and meet the changing needs of AU students, faculty, and staff while at the same time respecting an enhancing the quality of life for those who live within the neighborhoods surrounding campus.
 It is AU’s fundamental goal that the 2021 Campus Plan successfully accomplish both of these objectives.

 The AU Neighborhood Partnership plays a key role in the University’s ongoing planning process.
 The Partnership is a collaboration between neighborhood residents and AU staff who work together through a consensus-based approach to address issues of shared interest, including the key components included in the Campus Plan.
 Over the past two years, AU has worked closely with the Partnership and a wide range of university and community stakeholders to gather input and feedback on the key priorities to be addressed in the 2021 Campus Plan.
-Informed by that input, the university developed its Preliminary 2021 Campus Plan Framework, which outlined AU’s institutional objectives for the new Campus Plan, including:
+Informed by that input, in March 2020 the university developed its Preliminary 2021 Campus Plan Framework, which outlined AU’s institutional objectives for the new Campus Plan, including:

 - Strategic and measured enrollment management within the student enrollment cap established in 2011 when adjusted to reflect the revised student count methodology set forth in the city’s updated zoning regulations;